Megaponera: Colony size and reproduction

-Helping Behaviour
+Helping behaviour

 Cooperative self defence

 While cooperative defence of the nest is well known in ants, cooperative self-defence outside of the nest is much less so.
 When M. analis ants are attacked by driver ants (Dorylus sp.) outside of the nest, they cooperate with one another in an attempt to defend themselves by checking each other's extremities for enemy ants and removing any that are clinging to their legs or antennae.

 Saving injured individuals

-During the battle against termites some of the ants get injured.
-The termite soldiers are able to bite off extremities or cling on to the ant body after their death.
+During battles against termites some of the ants get injured.
+The termite soldiers are able to bite off extremities or cling on to ant bodies after their death.
 These ants have evolved a unique mechanism to deal with this increased foraging cost.
-The battle injured ants "call" for help with a pheromone in their mandibular gland (consisting of two chemical compounds: dimethyl disulfide and dimethyl trisulfide), attracting nestmates, which then start to investigate the injured nestmate, pick her up, and carry the injured ant back to the nest.
-By doing so, they reduce their mortality rate of 32% to close to zero.
+The battle-injured ants "call" for help with a pheromone in their mandibular gland (consisting of two chemical compounds: dimethyl disulfide and dimethyl trisulfide), attracting nestmates, who then start to investigate the injured nestmate, pick her up, and carry the injured ant back to the nest.
+By doing so, they reduce their mortality rate from 32% to close to zero.
 Inside the nest the clinging termites get removed.
-In case they lost one or two legs the ants adapt to a four or five legged locomotion to compensate for it, allowing them to reach running speeds similar to a healthy ant.
+If they have lost one or two legs, the ants adapt to four or five legged locomotion to compensate for it, allowing them to reach running speeds similar to a healthy ant.
 These injured ants are then capable again of performing colony tasks and are even observed in future raids against termites.
-A model calculated the value of this rescue behaviour to allow a colony to be 28.7% larger than a colony that would not show this behaviour (due to the energy saving by not having to replace the injured workers with new healthy replacements).
+A model calculated this rescue behaviour to allow a colony to be 28.7% larger than a colony that would not show this behaviour (due to the energy saved by not having to replace the injured workers with new healthy replacements).
 This is the only invertebrate species known to show such a behaviour towards injured individuals.

 The rescue behaviour is also limited to only lightly injured ants (loss of 1-2 limbs); heavily injured ants (that have lost 3 or more limbs) are left behind on the hunting ground.
 The mechanism with which this is regulated is believed to be relatively simple and based on a two-step process: after an ant is injured the first step is for it to try standing normally on its legs again ("return to an idling position").
 Step two is to call for help and cooperate with the responding helpers, but if step one cannot be achieved, then step two will not occur.
 Heavily injured ants are therefore in a constant loop trying to achieve step one, making it a very simple mechanism of only rescuing ants that are still useful for the colony.